Complete Guide: Installing Manjaro with Secure Boot Enabled

 # umount -R /mnt

-If you are installing to an USB device – sync device before removing it
+If you are installing to a USB device – sync the device before removing it

 # sync